MicrosoftDocs/PlayReady/Docs/Specifications/playready-drm-plugin-for-android-specification.md

 LicenseChallengeCustomData&mdash;The app may pass the challenge custom data in the *optionalParameters* parameter with the string key "LicenseChallengeCustomData".
 Alternatively, the method can pick up the **LicenseChallengeCustomData** if the app has already set it as a property.

-The method will populate the *defaultUrl* if available in the content header as well as the request to be sent to the license server.
+The method will populate the *defaultUrl* if available in the content header as well as the request to be sent to the License Server.

 ```cpp
 status_t PlayReadyDrmPlugin::getKeyRequest(